-In March 2020, Prince Harry and Meghan, Duchess of Sussex, formally retired from royal duties.
+In March 2020, Harry and Meghan, Duchess of Sussex, formally retired from royal duties.
 Since then, books have been written, TV movies have been produced, and now Megxit is set to appear on one of Netflix’s most popular shows.

 The Duke and Duchess of Sussex currently collaborate with the streaming platform to create original content, which is why one royal watcher believes that chronicling the Sussexes’ decision to leave England and their position as senior royals will elevate The Crown to a “whole new level.”

 The couple signed a deal with Netflix to produce content for the streaming giant six months after officially stepping down from their royal duties.

 Variety confirmed the Duke and Duchess of Sussex’s $100 million mega deal on September 2, 2020.
 Later, the prince and former Suits star issued a statement that read: